 To submit the report forms and satisfy annual reporting requirements, the health plan shall complete the network access profile and upload all required report forms into the web portal.
-Prior to submission, the uploaded report forms shall pass the Department’s automated validation for completeness and accuracy, as described in Rule 1300.67.2.2(h)(9).The report form may not pass validation and the submission may fail under the following circumstances:
+Prior to submission, the uploaded report forms shall pass the Department’s automated validation for completeness and accuracy, as described in Rule 1300.67.2.2(h)(9).

+Note: The Department’s validation does not ensure that a health plan’s Timely Access Compliance Report submissions are free from errors, omissions, conflicting data or data submitted contrary to instructions.
+Even where the Timely Access Compliance Report passes the Department’s automated validation, the Department may further identify inaccuracies, inconsistencies or omissions in the submission, and require the health plan to correct the submitted data, or make a finding of non-compliance under Rule 1300.67.2.2(i).

+The report form may not pass validation and the submission may fail under the following circumstances:

-The report form fields contain information or data that conflicts with the requirements set forth in Rule 1300.67.2.2 or the Field Instructions set forth in the … Provider Appointment Availability Survey (PAAS) Report Form Instructions sections of this Instruction Manual;
+The report form fields contain information or data that conflicts with the requirements set forth in Rule 1300.67.2.2 or the Field Instructions set forth in the Provider Appointment Availability Survey (PAAS) Report Form Instructions sections of this Instruction Manual;

 The report form is missing information or data that is required under Rule 1300.67.2.2 or this Instruction Manual;